 - Strata owners

 - Property developers

-There will be a complete, transparent process which must be followed to implement a termination.
+There is now a complete, transparent process which must be followed to implement a termination.
 The cost of this process is covered by the proponent (the person or group wanting to terminate the scheme).

 For schemes of 4 lots or less the decision to terminate the scheme must be unanimous for the termination to proceed.